kayvanbree/contexr/README.md

 Stop redundantly defining your shortcuts in your shortcut library and your context menu.
 Start using Contexr!

 Contexr is a context menu integrated with a shortcut module for Angular.
-Provide the module with different contexts and actions and they will appear in the context menu when you add `ctx="context-name` to your HTML element.
+Provide the module with different contexts and actions and they will appear in the context menu when you add `ctx="context-name"` to your HTML element.
 You can add a shortcut for every context menu person there is, which will be the same all throughout your application.